The internet’s slow turn against Alex Jones and InfoWars

 So what's next?
 And why now?

 At this point, Twitter seems to be the only hold out among the internet giants.
 A spokesperson for the company told Engadget that Alex Jones and his associated InfoWars accounts are currently not violating any of Twitter or Periscope's rules, though it is ready to take action if it's made aware of any content that does.
-Our source said it was important to note that a lot of the material that's led to Jones' bans doesn't get posted on Twitter, and that the company is committed to preventing the spread of all types of false information.
+Twitter said it was important to note that a lot of the material that's led to Jones' bans doesn't get posted on its site, and that the company is committed to preventing the spread of all types of false information.

 Oddly it wasn't until Stitcher and Apple completely removed his content from their platforms that Facebook and YouTube decided to do the same.
 Sure, warnings were issued, but the companies seemed afraid of taking serious action against the propagandist.
 It's as if they were just waiting for someone else to make the first domino to fall -- they didn't want the responsibility of being the initiator.
 Because, of course, those on the right (especially the far fringes) would scream "censorship."